Tikodemohan/Photography-Website-Dashboard-/README.md

 Simple photography website using HTML & CSS.

-This project is built to improve front-end development skills and demonstrate the ability to create modern UI designs using only HTML and CSS.
+This Mini project is built to improve front-end development skills and demonstrate the ability to create modern UI designs using only HTML and CSS.